Potted Trees And Bushes Chester County PA

 • While the plant is still in the container, place the plant and container into the hole to make sure the width and depth is exactly right.
 Adjust the hole width and depth as needed.
 Then, remove the plant from the container by placing the bottom of the container on your left knee and pulling down on the sides of the container until you feel the plant ball is loose enough to be carefully removed.

 • Carefully remove the plant from the container by pulling the plant straight up or laying the container on it's side and wiggling the plant out of the container.
+Good idea to lightly rough up the outside and bottom of the ball to loosen some compacted roots.
+You might also want to remove some roots that are tangled or reaching upward and maybe even spread out some of the roots.

 • Place the plant into the center of the hole making sure the top of the plant ball is level to the ground, adjust the depth as necessary.
 Plant should be firmly placed into the hole.